-Throughout Year 7, 8 and 9 students have two music lessons per fortnight.
+Throughout Year 7 and 8 students have two music lessons per fortnight.
 At the heart of these lessons is a strong emphasis on understanding music through performing, composing and listening.
 Students at The Henry Beaufort School develop their vocal and instrumental fluency, accuracy and expressiveness; and understand musical structures and styles.
-Students learn to perform, compose and identify the expressive use of musical dimensions through the study of a wide range of musical styles and genres, from Samba, African Music and Reggae, to Jazz, Blues, Film Music and Minimalism.
+Students learn to perform, compose and identify the expressive use of musical dimensions through the study of a wide range of musical styles and genres, from Samba, African Music and Reggae to Blues and Jazz, to Dance Music and Film Music.

 The Music department is supported by a full range of visiting instrumental teachers, providing tuition in strings, woodwind, brass, percussion, voice, piano and guitar.
-We pride ourselves on a thriving and exciting extra-curricular programme, including Jazz Band, Wind Band, Orchestra, Musical Theatre Group, two Choirs, Brass Ensemble and a Percussion Ensemble.
+We pride ourselves on a thriving and exciting extra-curricular programme, including Jazz Band, Wind Band, Orchestra, two Choirs, Brass Ensemble and a Percussion Ensemble.